-Among other expenses imposed on franchisee to undertake the franchise business are franchise fee, royalty, promotion fee and advertisement fee, training fee and service fee.
-These expenses are allowed deduction for purpose of income tax computation except franchise fee as it is an expenditure incurred before commencing a business.
+Among other expenses imposed on franchisees undertaking the franchise business are franchise fees, royalties, promotion fees and advertisement fees, training fees, and service fees.
+These expenses are allowed to be deducted for purposes of income tax computation (except the franchise fee, as it is an expenditure incurred before commencing a business).

-To further develop a local product brand to become strong in the domestic market and accepted in overseas market, tax deduction is given on franchise fee.
+To further develop a local product brand to become strong in the domestic market and accepted in overseas markets, tax deduction is given for franchise fees.
 This incentive is applicable for local franchise brands.